-As I was writing this blog I heard on the radio Irish writer Brian Friel Died aged 86 he had a good life.
+As I was writing this blog, I heard on the radio, Irish writer Brian Friel had died aged 86.
 I studied “Translations” at A’ Level English Lit.
-I enjoyed all his work a very good writer indeed and one who will be missed.
+I enjoyed all his work, a very good writer indeed, and one who will be missed.

 I enjoy reading Patrick Kavanagh and Alun Lewis’s poetry.
-Both poets wrote about their own landscape in a deep way, they added the human touch to poetry, giving reality of how they saw it through landscape.
-Alun Lewis and Patrick Kavanagh both left their true place the centre of their universe.
+Both poets wrote about their own landscape, in a deep way, added their human touch to poetry.
+Giving reality of how they saw it, through their landscape.
+Alun Lewis and Patrick Kavanagh both left their true place, the centre of their universe.
 Lewis left the village of Cwmamen, at the beginning of the second world war.
-He studied History at Aberystwyth and Manchester.
-Patrick Kavanagh left the small village of Mucker for London.
-After 5 months Kavanagh returned home.
+He studied History at Aberystwyth, and Manchester.
+Patrick Kavanagh, left the small village of Mucker, for London.
+After 5 months, Kavanagh returned home.

 Extract taken from Patrick Kavanagh’s book “The Green Fool”

 After the success of “The Green Fool” and despite not liking London.
-Kavanagh decided to leave Inniskeen for another busy city on par to London, Dublin.
+Kavanagh decided to leave Inniskeen, for another busy city on par with London, Dublin.

 From his poem Innocence